dmbyron/git/readme.md

 Lots a good info in here!
+Yesh